openhab/openhab-addons/bundles/org.openhab.binding.flicbutton/README.md

 * There is no automatic discovery for flicd-bridge available.

-* After flicd-bridge is (manually) configured, buttons will be automatically discovered via background discovery as soon as they're addded with [simpleclient](https://github.com/50ButtonsEach/fliclib-linux-hci).
+* After flicd-bridge is (manually) configured, buttons will be automatically discovered via background discovery as soon as they're added with [simpleclient](https://github.com/50ButtonsEach/fliclib-linux-hci).
 If they're already attached to the flicd-bridge before configuring this binding, they can be discovered by triggering an active scan.

 ## Thing Configuration